-An article about the many ways a pet can be valuable to children with autism.
+An article about the many ways a pet can be valuable to autistic children.

 Children are naturally drawn to animals.
 Other creatures can arouse their curiosity, soothe and comfort them, and sometimes make them giggle.
 Animals populate the books, movies, and TV shows they like.
 The icing on the cake?
 Studies have long shown that having a pet—particularly a dog—leads to a healthier and less-stressful life for their humans, both young and old.
 This is even truer for autistic children and their families.
 Service or therapy dogs can be wonderful, of course, but a companion dog can be equally valuable in so many ways.
 Other pets work, too—whatever kind best fits your lifestyle.